jasonmray/JargonPlayer/readme.md

 ## Features
 JargonPlayer can be driven entirely via the keyboard.
 I use it as the primary player on my living room PC, which I mostly use with a small wireless keyboard.

 JargonPlayer supports multiple simultaneous play windows (that can be controlled sumultaneously).
-This is great for things like playing third-party commentary tracks or synchronizing mutliple videos.
+This is great for things like playing third-party commentary tracks or synchronizing multiple videos.
 The windows can be tiled across multiple monitors, and repositioned instantly via keyboard shortcuts.

 Since it is built around libmpv JargonPlayer supports all the media formats of MPV, including images.